DannyRukks/data-analytics-project/README.md

 - **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 - **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

+#### Analytics and Reporting
+This contains refined, business-ready data structured for reporting and analytics.
+Transformed data is modeled into a star schema with fact and dimension tables, making it easier to query, analyze, and visualize for business decision-making.